-This Policy applies to Councillors, administrators, members of staff of Council, contractors, volunteers, independent conduct reviewers, members of Council committees including the Conduct Review Committee and delegates of the Council.
+This Policy applies to Councillors, administrators, employees of Council, contractors, volunteers, members of Council committees and delegates of the Council.

 Policy Provisions

 Pecuniary Interests

 - · Pecuniary interests must be disclosed. - A person will be considered to have a pecuniary interest if: - they or a person with whom they are associated has a pecuniary interest